All Episodes

 I'll tell you what's going on here.

-You know this Favre business that did what a storyline.
+You know, this Favre business that did what a storyline.

-FARV, Mr. Clean comes back, and all of a sudden there's this story that he texts lewd messages and photos to a New York Jets sideline host.
+Favre, Mr. Kleene, comes back, and all of a sudden there's this story that he texts lewd messages and photos to a New York Jets sideline host and now there are pictures of the sideline host.

-Now, folks, I am well schooled.
+Now, folks, I am well schooled in things NFL.

 I know there are sideline reporters.

-Can imagine here one of these sideline hosts, scantily clad down there, their pictures, apparently attracted Favre's attention.
+Sideline host whom I can imagine here one of these sideline hosts, scantily clad down there, their pictures, apparently attracted Favre's attention, and he sexted her, which is an art form now among people.

-Sexting is an art form, certainly nodding in agreement.
+Sexting is an art form.

 He knows what I'm talking about.

-Um sideline host.
+So sideline host.

 A team has sideline host.

-Means there are people down there on the sideline who have to be hosted.
+It means there are people down there on the sideline who have to be hosted.

-Anyway, uh I think what's going on here, I think the league is mad that the Vikings, the Vikings have two uh defensive tackles who have escaped suspension violating the substance abuse policy because the case is in court, and therefore they have not suffered competitively as other teams have by losing key players.
+Anyway, I think what's going on here, I think the league is mad that the Vikings have two defensive tackles who have escaped suspension violating the substance abuse policy because the case is in court.

 I wouldn't be surprised.